mathdroid/mathdroid/README.md

 ### Hi there 👋

+🔭 I’m currently working on [COVID-19 API](https://github.com/covid-19-api) and other educational stuff.

+📫 How to reach me: email me, or Tweet at me in https://twitter.com/mathdroid for quick response.

 <!--
 **mathdroid/mathdroid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.